microsoft/yardl/docs/docs.md

       dimensions: 2
 ```

-And finally, the number of dimensions may be unknown as well:
+Or finally, the number of dimensions may be unknown as well:

 ```yaml
 MyRec: !record